DEMOCRACY AT RISK

 I R A Q

 Once the bastion of secularism in the Arab world, where women advanced in their careers and highly educated youth were the nation’s great promise, Iraq’s elevation has been leveled, war after war.
-Conflict has eroded families, along with a society protecting childhood as sacred and recognizing women as essential.
-After an eight-year battle with Iran, much of it hand-to-hand combat, soldiers returning from the front were edged out by a replacement workforce: educated and trained Iraqi females combined with foreign manual labor.
+Conflict has eroded Iraq’s unique families, its protection of childhood as sacred and the leading Arab recognition that women are essential.
+After an eight-year battle with Iran, much of it hand-to-hand combat, soldiers returning from the front were edged out by a replacement workforce: educated and trained Iraqi females who were nuclear engineers, judges, entrepreneurs and more who combined with foreign manual labor.
 Gender violence escalated, poverty quickly spread, and anguished parents began to deploy their young sons and daughters as income earners.

 An alarming number of children have been dispatched to stave off family hunger: they peddle cigarettes, petrol, pornography and themselves.

 Along the banks of the Tigris River, a moonlit beggar boy tries to hustle a passerby with card tricks.
 He was a rare sight in 1989.
-But during the thirty-five years of invasions and many insurgencies since, an alarming number of children have been dispatched to stave off family hunger.
+But during the decades of invasions and many insurgencies since, an alarming number of children have been dispatched to stave off family hunger.
 They peddle cigarettes, petrol, pornography, and themselves.
+Children are a great risk for the worst kinds of forced labor, according to the US State Department’s latest examination, because Iraq still allows “forced recruitment of children for use in illicit activities” including running drugs and arms across the borders, forced labor in chemical factories, forced service as domestics, forced to beg, forced to pick from the dump, and forced into sex.

-Today, millions of Iraqis are displaced across the country, and refugee camps are exploding.
-Instability is the best breeding ground for human traffickers, and in Iraq, there have been many competitors in the market: ISIS-trained, Iran-backed militias, and tribal forces.
+Human traffickers have found their ideal environment.
+With millions of Iraqis displaced across the country and refugee camps exploding, the instability provides the perfect market with many competitors: ISIS-trained, Iran-backed militias, paramilitaries, and tribal forces.
 They abduct women and children to deploy them in combat, as ordnance makers, human shields, suicide bombers, and indentured servants.
-They pluck eight-year-olds from their homes, force youth from refugee camps, and have targeted entire ethnic populations like Yazidi women for sexual slavery.
+They pluck eight-year-olds from their homes, force youth from refugee camps, and target entire ethnic populations, like Yazidi women, for sexual slavery.
 As Iraq attempts to restore some semblance of order to the land and the occupied people ISIS left in its wake, the survivors’ mental disorders command attention and resources.
+Recently surveyed children as young as five years old are overwhelmingly fearful of more war blowing up their world.

 Iraq’s psychological fallout from a continuum of crises simply overwhelms any local professional capacity.

 Iraq’s psychological fallout from a continuum of crises simply overwhelms any local professional capacity.
-Mental disorders are the fourth leading cause of ill health in Iraqis over the age of five, asserts Médecins Sans Frontières, the global NGO that has fanned out across the country to offer and train others in pyscho-social support.
-Hospital beds are at capacity, and international attention is waning.
-The International Organization of Migration visits refugee and displaced persons camps to de-stigmatize discussion about mental health and major stressors, including domestic violence, joblessness, and marginalization.
-Hundreds of NGOs are on the ground in Iraq to treat trauma, depression, and psychosis.
+Mental disorders are the fourth leading cause of ill health in Iraqis over the age of five, asserts Médecins Sans Frontières, the global NGO that has fanned out across the country to offer and train others in psycho-social support.
+Hospital beds are at capacity, and donor helpl is waning.
+The International Organization of Migration visits refugee and displaced persons camps to de-stigmatize mental health and to talk about major stressors: domestic violence, joblessness, and marginalization.
+Hundreds of NGO personnel are on the ground treating trauma, depression, and psychosis.
+Thousands more are needed.

-The land where Arab women had unparalleled agency and where parents once pampered, even insulated their young, is gratuitously violent.
+The land where Arab women once famously had unparalleled agency and where parents once pampered, even insulated their young, is today gratuitously violent.
 Iraq is now a global destination point for sex tourists seeking children and a leading marketplace for human slavery.

 R U S S I A